 TRS-ActiveCare includes a Coordination of Benefits (COB) provision that determines how benefits will be paid when you or your dependent is covered by more than one group health plan.
 When you have other group medical coverage (through your spouse's employer, for example), your TRS-ActiveCare benefits may be combined with others to pay covered charges.
 The COB provision eliminates duplicate payments for the same medical expenses.
-Coordination of Benefits does not apply to any individual policy you may have.
+Coordination of Benefits does not apply to individual policies.